 So, when the realization dawns that data we all depend on is a big, fat chunk of steaming camel manure, I get a little…

-This week, Google Webmaster Tools has me reaching for the Valium, when a little bit of math proved GWT query data is said pile of recycled camel snacks.
+This week, Google Search Console has me reaching for the Valium, when a little bit of math proved GWT query data is said pile of recycled camel snacks.

 How it happened

-I built a tool that downloads Google Webmaster Tools web queries every night: A little bit of geeky goodness that made me smile, and let us archive query data for more than 90, 60 or 30 days, or 12 hours or whatever the next policy change brings.
+I built a tool that downloads Google Search Console web queries every night: A little bit of geeky goodness that made me smile, and let us archive query data for more than 90, 60 or 30 days, or 12 hours or whatever the next policy change brings.

 Then I pulled all that data together and, in what may be the single stupidest idea ever, decided to compare the Webmaster Tools query data to analytics query data.

 Here’s what I did: